ychili/galleries/docs/Manual.rst

 This can be useful for cleaning up tags added by descriptor implications but which do not count as tags themselves.

-Implications and removals will be performed by ``refresh`` if the [refresh] section of the configuration file contains arguments to either the keys "Implications" or "Removals".
+Implications, aliases, and removals will be performed by ``refresh`` if the [refresh] section of the configuration file contains arguments to any of the keys "Implications", "Aliases", or "Removals", respectively.
 The arguments to these keys should be a semicolon-separated list of files.
 Filenames are relative to the ``.galleries`` sub-directory of your collection (the same as all filenames in the configuration).
-Implications from each implications file will be applied in the order the files are listed.
+Implications from each implications file and aliases from each alias file will be applied in the order the files are listed.
-Removals will be applied after the implications.
+Removals will be applied after that.
 If this process should only be applied to a subset of TagFields, add the "ImplicatingFields" key to the [refresh] section.